 Judicial & Administrative Proceedings

 If you are involved in a lawsuit or a dispute, we may disclose your PHI in response to a court or administrative order.
 We may disclose your PHI in response to a subpoena, discovery request, or other lawful process instituted by someone involved in the dispute.
-Efforts will be made, either by the requesting party or us, to first tell you about the request or to obtain an order protecting the information requested.
+Efforts will be made, either by the requesting party or us, to inform you about the request, or to obtain an order protecting the information requested.
 We may also use or disclose your PHI to defend ourselves in the event of a lawsuit.

 We may use and disclose your PHI to organizations for purposes of disaster relief efforts.